Take a look at two data migration tools – Mover and Sharegate – as you plan your move from Google to Office 365.

 Pros:

-- You can migrate Google Drive data with all the perks and configuration the product includes such as transforms, permissions, metadata and versions.
+- Sharegate’s migration tool can move Google Drive data with all the perks and configurations the product includes, such as transforms, permissions, metadata, and versions.

-- Sharegate utilizes Azure Blob Storage to stage data and increase migration speed – aptly named Sharegate Insane Mode.
+- Sharegate uses Azure Blob Storage to stage data and increase migration speed – aptly named Sharegate Insane Mode.

 - There is no data cap on how much you can migrate.